trethotapcode/Numpy-and-SQL/README.md

-### my SQL Lite now has two table: CUSTOMER and PRODUCT
+### my SQL Lite now has two tables: CUSTOMER and PRODUCT